j-csc/j-csc.github.io/content/mech_interp/understanding.md

 ## What I Want to Try Next

 This post is mostly about building the mental scaffolding I need to even read mech interp work without getting lost in the sauce.
-But I don't want this to stay purely theoretical, so here's a project I'd like to try next:

-### A small web app - Goodfire-style clone
+But I don't want this to stay purely theoretical, so here's a project I'd like to try next - A small web app that is a **Goodfire-style** clone that lets me play around with visualizations of attention patterns / residual stream activations.
+It should also have steering / activation patching demos so I can try simple control techniques.
-- loads a small transformer (e.g. GPT-2 small) with hooks
-- runs attention and MLP forward passes on a given prompt
-- visualizes attention patterns and residual stream activations over layers
-- lets me toggle simple interventions (e.g. zeroing a head, patching an activation)
-- demo steering vectors

-None of this is polished or anywhere close to lab level research.
+> None of this is polished or anywhere close to lab level research.
 But I'm leaving this post up as a baseline for my intuition building starting point.